seapath/ci.deprecated/README.md

 We use a docker-compose environment file in our _docker-compose.yaml_ to configure all the environment-specific settings.

-To generate this file, you can use the script `docker/generate_env.sh`.
+To generate this file, you can use the script _docker/generate_env.sh_.

 ```
 ./generate_env.sh
 ```

+#### Yocto cache

+The script _docker/generate_env.sh_ also creates the folder where Yocto cache will be stored (_/var/jenkins_home/yocto_).
+If you ever need to update the cache you can store the sstate Yocto cache into _/var/jenkins_home/yocto/sstate_.

 ### Build the images